 Causes of Chronic Post-Surgical Spinal Pain

-Spinal pain that occurs right after surgery is from sensitized nerves, while chronic post-surgical spinal pain is often from spinal instability but can have many different causes.
+Spinal pain that occurs right after surgery can be from sensitized nerves.
+While chronic post-surgical spinal pain is often from spinal instability or tissue damage caused by the surgery or the post-surgical care.

-- Arachoiditous – a condition of acute inflammation of the arachnoid membrane that surrounds and protects the nerves of the spinal cord.
+- Arachnoiditis – a condition of acute inflammation of the arachnoid membrane that surrounds and protects the nerves of the spinal cord.
 Symptoms include intense burning or stinging pain and neurological problems.
+In a 2017 study of 30 patients with Failed Back Surgery Syndrome – 2 were diagnosed with Arachnoiditis.(1)

-- Enthesopothy – The enthesis is the point at which the connective tissue structures, such as a joint capsule, fascia, ligament, tendon, or muscle attach to the bone.
+- Enthesopothy – The enthesis is the point at which the connective tissue structures such as fascia, ligament, tendon, or muscle attach to the bone.
 The term enthesopathy typically refers to a degenerated enthesis; though when some doctors uses this term, they typically mean enthesitis (inflammation of the enthesis).

 - Epidural Fibrosis (scar tissue)